bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 > Widget w1();
 > ```
 >
 > This is the so-called **most vexing parse** problem in C++.
 The above line is actually interpreted as a function declaration, not an object construction.
 It declares a function named `w1` that takes no parameters and returns a `Widget`.
-To avoid the confusion, use the list initialization syntax (introduced at the end of this section) instead: `Widget w1{};`.
+To avoid the confusion, use the list initialization syntax (introduced at the end of this section) instead, or simply add nothing: `Widget w1{};` or `Widget w1;`.

 - **Parameterized Constructor**: This constructor takes parameters to initialize the object with specific values.
 The syntax is similar to the default constructor, but it includes parameters: